-In addition to the requirements in Part I(1)(a), such person would also have to be a person licensed to undertake securities business, by a securities and exchange regulator which is a member of IOSCO.
-In the case of giving investment advice to retail investors, the advice must be given through a duly licensed Thai investment advisory company or brokerage company which has arranged the giving of such investment advice; or in case of giving investment advice to institutional investors, the advice must be specifically intended for institutional investors and, in case the subject is investment in structured notes, a document showing the worst case scenario of any investment therein, must be disclosed.
-The content must not offer or provide any other services related to securities ("securities business", as defined in the Securities and Exchange Act), or offer any securities (as defined in the Securities and Exchange Act).
+In addition to the requirements in Part I(1)(a), such person would also have to:

+- (i) represent a firm that has been approved to utilize the regulatory exemption for giving general advice; - (ii) represent a person licensed to undertake securities business, by a securities and exchange regulator which is a member of IOSCO or which exists in an OECD or AEAN member country, and which has been invited to give investment advice by a duly licensed Thai securities company which has notified the Office of the SEC as to the name of the foreign provider of advice, in a manner consistent with SEC regulations on investing in products denominated in foreign currency; or - (iii) ensure that, in case of giving investment advice to institutional investors, the advice is specifically intended for institutional investors.

+In any case, the content must not offer or provide any other services related to securities ("securities business", as defined in the Securities and Exchange Act), or offer any securities (as defined in the Securities and Exchange Act).